haritsahm/va-chatbot-review/README.md

 This project is using the dataset from [Kaggle Dataset: 3.4 Million Spotify Google Store Reviews](https://www.kaggle.com/datasets/bwandowando/3-4-million-spotify-google-store-reviews/data).
 It contains text reviews, ratings, likes, and app_version that can be used for various application.

+The embeddings are available to use from activeloop [hub](https:/app.activeloop.ai/haritsahm/spotify_reviews_cleaned_filtered_balanced_50K_docs_1000_chunk), feel free to access and experiment with it without preparing the vector store.

 ## Setup

 ### Hardware Requirements: